 Contingencies | None (all cash) | Removes financing risk |

 The earnest money is 2% of $12,000,000, which equals $240,000.
-Per PropRise, sellers favor earnest money of 1% to 3%, a due diligence period of 30 days or less, and a closing timeline of 45 to 60 days.
+Sellers commonly favor earnest money of 1% to 3%, a due diligence period of 30 days or less, and a closing timeline of 45 to 60 days.
 This buyer sits inside every band, so even against a slightly higher bid with soft money and a 60-day closing, this offer competes on certainty.

 Variations and Edge Cases